Bicou Bissainthe

-Bicou Bissainthe (born 15 March 1999) is a Haitian professional footballer who plays as a midfielder for Haiphong FC.
+Bicou Bissainthe (born 15 March 1999) is a Haitian professional footballer who plays as a centre-back for V.League 1 club Haiphong.

 Career

 In January 2019, Bissainthe joined North Texas SC ahead of their inaugural season in USL League One.
-He made his league debut for the club on March 30, 2019, coming on as a 68th minute substitute for Arturo Rodriguez in a 3-2 home victory over Chattanooga Red Wolves SC.
+He made his league debut for the club on March 30, 2019, coming on as a 68th-minute substitute for Arturo Rodriguez in a 3–2 home victory over Chattanooga Red Wolves SC.

-On 5 August 2021, Armenian Premier League club Sevan announced the singing of Bissainthe.
+On 5 August 2021, Armenian Premier League club Sevan announced the signing of Bissainthe.

 FC Edmonton

 On 22 April 2022, it was announced that Bissainthe had signed with Canadian Premier League club Pacific FC and would be immediately loaned to FC Edmonton.
 The club was in a state of crisis the season Bissanthe joined, with no ownership and most players also being at the club on loan (the league gave Edmonton a special exemption from loan player limits).
 Nevertheless, the Eddies fought bravely in a difficult season, and in their 12th game of the year Bissainthe scored the only goal in a game against Atlético Ottawa to give Edmonton their first victory of the year.